geek-sup/vault/README.md

 >
 > You have to type your password to allow this action
 >
-> You can also edit or delete which will show you a confirmation dialog.
+> You can also edit or delete.

 <img src="/images/showing-or-copying.png" alt="Key Screen" width="300" height="200"> <img src="/images/cofirm-before-copy-or-show.png" alt="Key Screen" width="300" height="200">